ethersync/ethersync/book/src/git-integration-manual.md

 ## How Teamtype and Git interact

-Teamtype tracks changes that you make to files in editors with an Teamtype plugin, and with [external tools](file-events.md).
+Teamtype tracks changes that you make to files in editors with a Teamtype plugin, and with [external tools](file-events.md).

 However, any change to the `.git` directory and the staging area (which is in fact also tracked in the `.git` repository) is *ignored* by Teamtype by default.
 This means that in this mode, Teamtype does not sync
 - commits you create,